- Attention to detail and dedicated work ethic

 - Skilled in photography, equipped with own D-SLR

-I serve as the editorial team leader at the Fort Saskatchewan Record, a weekly paper published by Postmedia Network.
-My responsibilities include editing copy, laying out the paper, managing our website and social media and contributing reporting and opinion writing.
+I served as the editorial team leader at the Fort Saskatchewan Record, a weekly paper published by Postmedia Network.
+My responsibilities included editing copy, laying out the paper, managing our website and social media and contributing reporting and opinion writing.
+As a result of my tenure at The Record, I received two awards: 1st place award for Best Editorial Page and 3rd place for Best Feature Column by a Local Writer at the Alberta Weekly Newspapers Association Awards of Excellence.

 Omar Mosleh was employed as a reporter for La Nouvelle Beaumont News, a community newspaper owned by Postmedia Network.
 His duties included reporting, photography, sourcing stories, production and updating the website.